baz2024/advanced-todo-vite/advanced-react-mui-vite-tutorial-part5.md

 ---

-## Summary
+## 🧠 Summary

-In Part 5, we added **Firebase Authentication** with:
+In this tutorial, you’ve:

+- ✅ Set up Firebase project and authentication
-- Email/Password and Google Sign-In
+- ✅ Enabled Email/Password and Google sign-in
-- Auth context that listens to login/logout
+- ✅ Replaced localStorage with Firebase Auth
-- A secure way to manage authentication in your app
+- ✅ Used React Context to manage login state

 ---

-## Next Steps
+## 🔜 What's Next?

-- Add protected routes using HOCs or layout wrappers
+- Add **protected routes** using layout wrappers or `PrivateRoute`
-- Store user profile info in Firestore
+- Store extra user info in **Firestore**
-- Support password reset and email verification
+- Add **password reset** and **email verification**